DigitalSurvival/Stage7/docs/configuration options.md

 $Id$

-The following is a list of all the valid configuration options with descriptions and valid parameters.
+The follow is a list of all the valid configuration options with description and valid parameters.

-#todo: implement install profiles
+#todo
-install_options - Choose the install mode and the install profile for your install.
+install_mode - Choose the install mode.

   Usage:
-    install_options <install_mode> <install_profile>
+    install_mode <mode> <profile>

   Parameters:
-    install_mode - The install mode (normal, chroot, stage4, stage7).
+    mode - The install mode (normal, chroot, stage4, stage7).

-	  normal - A normal install works from a stage3 tarball with bootloader setup. chroot - A chroot install is the same as a normal install, except it skips the partitioning and bootloader setup.
-Use if you already have partitions and bootloader configured.
+	A normal install works from a stage3 tarball with bootloader setup.
+	A chroot install is the same as a normal install, except it skips the partitioning and bootloader setup.
-	  stage4 - A stage4 install is like a normal install, except that it skips straight from unpacking the stage tarball to configuring the bootloader.
+	A stage4 install is like a normal install, except that it skips straight from unpacking the stage tarball to configuring the bootloader.
 This is very handy for system backups.
-	  stage7 - A stage7 install works from a stage3 tarball, but allows for defining feature sets for a complete system.
+	A stage7 install works from a stage3 tarball, but allows for defining feature sets of a complete system.

-	install_profile - Sets the system profile (desktop, desktop/openbox, hardened/server,
+	profile - Sets the system profile; modifies the depth of the install's configuration.
-					  hardened/ds-server).

-      desktop - Sets the desktop profile.
-Installs xorg-server package without any window managers. desktop/openbox - Sets the desktop profile.
-Installs xorg-server package and the OpenBox window manager. hardened/server - Sets a hardened server profile. hardened/ds-server - Sets a hardened server profile, and configures your system with the Digital Survival feature set.
+    xorg - Sets the desktop profile.
+Installs xorg-server package without any window managers. openbox - Sets the desktop profile.
+Installs xorg-server package and the OpenBox window manager. server - Sets the server profile.
+	ds-server - Installs a headless server, and configures your system with the Digital Survival feature set.

 part - Creates a partition.